Jimbles/PiNAS/README.md

 ### Video Game Streaming

 - Moonlight-qt [install guide](https://github.com/moonlight-stream/moonlight-docs/wiki/Installing-Moonlight-Qt-on-Raspberry-Pi-4).
 I like this better than moonlight embedded as it allows multiple apps to open like steam/retroarch and changing stream settings in app.
 Remember to increase GPU memory
 - Moonlight embedded [repo](https://github.com/irtimmer/moonlight-embedded) [guide](https://www.howtogeek.com/220969/turn-a-raspberry-pi-into-a-steam-machine-with-moonlight/).
-Command is `moonlight stream -1080 -bitrate 50000 -remote -quitappafter -app steam` It defaults to steam, but can swap to `-app retroarch` etc. working with steam, retroarch, psnow and pcsx2
+Command is `moonlight stream -1080 -bitrate 50000 -remote -quitappafter -app Steam` It defaults to steam, but can swap to `-app retroarch` etc. working with steam, retroarch, psnow and pcsx2
 - Steam Link - I found moonlight better but useful for checking network and controllers

 #### Controllers